BeatrisIlieva/drf-react-gems/README.md

 ### Deployment

--   Azure App Service deployment is implemented
+-   Deployed on Azure App Service with Redis Cloud for background tasks.

 <p align="right" dir="auto"><a href="#drf-react-gems">Back To Top</a></p>